 Learn more about the work of the Johnners Trust and how to get involved - just click here.

 A significant proportion of our fundraising each year is attributable to our all-volunteer regions.

-Each region organises its own fundraising events.
-Regional Members also play an important role in supporting the grant assessment process, visiting many applicants to help assess their need.
+Each region organises its own fundraising events and play an important role in supporting the work of the charity.
 The dedication of our Regional Committees and Members is a major strength of the organisation as a whole.

 See below for a map and contact details of all our regional committees.